Rule #1: Go for quality!

 Also, keep in mind your payout amount.
 If you are earning a $50 referral for that one buying customer, then you are doing well… but if you are only earning a $10 referral fee for that one buying customer, you want to rethink things.

-It’s worth your while to keep experimenting with different affiliate programs if you want to because you can join and drop most of them as often as you like.
+It’s worthwhile to keep experimenting with different affiliate programs if you want to because you can join and drop most of them as often as you like.

 Rule #3: Match the product to the theme of your site

-So if your site is about horses and horse products you don’t want to be advertising music CDs or weight loss products (unless of course, it is a weight loss product for horses!).
-If you are selling horse products you’d probably want to be involved in an affiliate program that recommends other related horse products or maybe even become involved in Amazon.com and recommend great horse books.
+So if your site is about horses and horse products, you don’t want to advertise music CDs or weight loss products (unless it is a weight loss product for horses!).
+If you are selling horse products, you’d probably want to be involved in an affiliate program that recommends other related horse products or maybe even become involved in Amazon and recommend great horse books.

 Make it something that has to do with your site or your industry.
 If you try to recommend website hosting services when your site is all about how to train a horse, you aren’t going to get very far with it.

-You need to target your clientele so that you are selling or recommending something, by having a link to this product or service, which has something to do with what your visitors WANT.
+You need to target your clientele so that you are selling or recommending something by having a link to this product or service, which has something to do with what your visitors WANT.
 I can’t stress this enough it’s very important!
-Provide links, services, and products, which are related to what your visitors want!
-I am shocked almost daily by people who build a site and have products and affiliate programs that are in no way related to each other.
+Provide links, services, and products related to what your visitors want!
+I am shocked almost daily by people who build a site and have products and affiliate programs that are unrelated to each other.

 Rule #4: Check the tracking system

 Another thing to be concerned with is the tracking software the affiliate program is using.
-You want to go with a company that has good tracking software, showing your statistics (stats) in real-time.
-You want stats that are easy to understand and that you can check at any point in time to see how you are doing.
+You want to go with a company with good tracking software, showing your statistics (stats) in real-time.
+You want stats that are easy to understand and that you can check at any point to see how you are doing.
 Why?

-If you post an affiliate program banner, you want to be able to see how much the banner pulls for you, and how many sales it’s generating.
-The same for a text link, personal recommendation, or an endorsement to your customer base… you want to be able to see how many visitors you are sending to the site and how many sales it’s generating.
+If you post an affiliate program banner, you want to see how much it pulls for you and how many sales it generates.
+The same goes for a text link, personal recommendation, or an endorsement to your customer base… you want to see how many visitors you send to the site and how many sales it generates.

-You also want to be comfortable that the software they use is sophisticated and will track all your sales.
-Why I emphasize “all” is because you want to make sure they track online, phone, fax, and snail-mail order.
+You also want to be comfortable that their sophisticated software will track all your sales.
+I emphasize “all” because you want to ensure they track online, phone, fax, and snail-mail orders.

 Many companies only track online orders (which means you get no credit for all sales generated by phone, fax, or mail).